mdn/browser-compat-data/docs/publishing.md

 Any project owner (or release designee) can complete the following steps to publish a new version, but please coordinate releases with [@ddbeck](https://github.com/ddbeck).

-The steps in this process assume that your `origin` remote poitns to `mdn/browser-compat-data`.
+The steps in this process assume that your `origin` remote points to `mdn/browser-compat-data`.
 You may have to adjust the procedure to use a different remote name.

 ## Prepare the release